What to expect at your first visit

-A list of current medications, including eye drops
+A list of current medications, including eye drops;

-Current driver's license or identification
+Valid driver's license or a State ID.

-A driver since you will not be able to drive after dilation of your eyes.
+A driver since you will not be able to drive after dilation of your eyes;

-Current insurance cards
+Current insurance cards.

 Upon arrival, our staff will enter and update your registration and insurance information.
 You will be asked to sign some forms or you may fill out your forms prior to your arrival.
 All forms are available to you for printing.